Nepiki/Guides/(WIP)-The-Incredible-Hulk:-Ultimate-Destruction.md

 * 0.2 = Added Empty Parts for Collectibles and Moves.
 And added completed parts of enemy types and tips.
 Will add more tips later if I get more.
 * 0.3 = Fixed Revisions Formatting
 * 0.4 = Renamed Moves to Upgrades, completed upgrades section.
+* 0.5 = Added work in progress to the title.